-In 2019, any shares purchased or sold for the Plan on any business day are valued at the Participant Transaction Price, as defined by the Plan, which is calculated using a weighted-average price of the ConocoPhillips Stock traded on that business day and any carryover impact as described in the Plan.
-In 2020, participants have the ability to buy or sell shares in real time.
+Prior to 2020, any shares purchased or sold for the Plan on any business day were valued at the Participant Transaction Price, as defined by the Plan, which was calculated using a weighted-average price of the ConocoPhillips Stock traded on that business day and any carryover impact as described in the Plan.
+Effective January 1, 2020, participants have the ability to buy or sell shares in real time.
 Real-time trading allows a participant to see a quote of the current market price and submit a buy/sell market or limit order eligible for immediate execution during normal market hours.